gitlabhq/gitlabhq/doc/development/licensing.md

 ## Unacceptable Licenses

-Libraries with the following licenses are acceptable for use:
+Libraries with the following licenses are unacceptable for use:

 - [GNU GPL][GPL] (version 1, [version 2][GPLv2], [version 3][GPLv3], or any future versions): GPL-licensed libraries cannot be linked to from non-GPL projects.
 - [GNU AGPLv3][AGPLv3]: AGPL-licensed libraries cannot be linked to from non-GPL projects.